Sullivan & Worcester LLP

 Simon Cook

-Simon Cook has experience in a wide variety of banking and finance transactions, including in particular in relation to structured trade finance, trade finance, project finance, invoice discounting facilities and borrowing-base facilities in Africa, the Middle East, Asia and the CIS.
-His work in the structured trade area covers a range of pre-export and prepayment financings acting for both lenders and borrowers notably in oil, telecoms, soft commodities and metals sectors with particular experience in Africa and the Middle East.
-Simon has worked and travelled extensively in Africa and the Middle East, having spent over three and a half years in Dubai.
-He has participated in a number of structured trade finance and project finance conferences and seminars throughout Europe, the Middle East and Africa, including speaking at conferences on PPP in South Africa; on project finance and structured trade finance at Afrexim's annual structured finance conferences in Egypt, Ghana, Zambia and South Africa; and at structured trade finance seminars and general finance in London, Paris, Lisbon, Geneva, Frankfurt, Amsterdam, South Africa, Zambia, Uganda, Ghana, Nairobi and Dubai.
+Simon Cook has experience in a wide variety of banking and finance transactions, including in relation to structured trade finance, trade finance, digitalised/electronic trade finance, receivables finance, supply chain finance, commodity finance, warehouse finance, project finance, invoice discounting and borrowing-base facilities and he has advised on transactions across the emerging markets.
+He has worked and travelled extensively in Africa and the Middle East, where he was based in Dubai for almost four years.
+Simon is a member of the Executive Board of the International Trade Finance Association (ITFA) and in 2021 he was appointed its Head of Education.
+In November 2022, Simon was re-appointed as one of just eight full voting members on ITFA’s African Regional Committee, of which he was also a founding member in 2017.
+He is ranked in Chambers UK, 2025 in Tier 1 as a Leading Individual for Commodities: Trade Finance and is included in the ‘Hall of Fame’ for Trade Finance by The Legal 500 UK, 2025.
+He regularly participates in structured trade finance, receivables finance, supply chain finance, digitalisation/electronic trade finance and project finance conferences and seminars throughout Europe, the Middle East and Africa, including speaking at conferences on PPP in South Africa; on project finance and structured trade finance at Afrexim's annual structured finance conferences in Egypt, Ghana, Zambia, Cape Verde and South Africa; and at structured trade finance seminars and general finance seminars in London, Paris, Lisbon, Geneva, Frankfurt, Amsterdam, South Africa, Zambia, Uganda, Ghana, Mauritius, Nairobi and Dubai.
+Education The College of Law, 1992 to 1994 (CPE and LPC), University of Bristol, 1991 (M.A., Ancient History), University of Bristol, 1987 to 1990, (BA (Hons) in Ancient History and Archaeology).

 Victor Baltera